 Using 2FA is better than not using it, but different forms of 2FA aren’t created equal.
+Getting a security code by text message is the weakest form.
 When you have a choice, use a stronger form of 2FA.

 The Weakest Link: Password Reset

 Before banks and brokers implemented 2FA, the emphasis had been on the strength of your password — make it long and include mixed case letters, numbers, and symbols.
 With 2FA, the weakest link shifted to the password reset path.
 Criminals don’t bother cracking your password when they can just reset it.

 As a drill, go through the “forgot password” process for your accounts and see which items are needed to reset your password.
 Those are the things you need to secure.

 Some financial institutions send security codes by SMS text message to a mobile phone number on file.
 This is weak because a mobile phone number can be hijacked through SIM swapping.
 A criminal can reset your password and gain access to your accounts after they hijack your mobile phone number.

 You should get a Google Voice number and only use that number for your financial accounts.
 A Google Voice number is less prone to getting hijacked.
 Install the Google Voice app on your phone and read the security codes in the Google Voice app.
 Don’t forward text messages sent to your Google Voice number.

 Your Google Voice number is secure after you secure your Google account.
 Google supports using a hardware key (see the Yubikey section later in this post) or a mobile authenticator app.